-The application for Site Plan Approval requires the following information when such information is necessary to fully understand the project and its impact on neighbors or the district.
+The application for Site Plan Approval requires the following information when such information is necessary to fully understand the project and its impact on neighbors or the District.
 Should some aspects of the submission requirements not appear to be applicable to a proposed project, the applicant should consult with the Zoning Administrator.
 Application submission requirements include:

-- A. A fully completed application including all of the following: - a.
-Existing Site Plan: lot layout including lot dimensions, structure dimensions and location, front, side and rear setbacks. - b.
-Photographs of existing buildings including structural features and materials. - B. Existing Conditions of Development - C. Proposed Changes - a.
-Proposed Site Plan: lot layout including lot dimensions, structure dimensions and location, front, side and rear setbacks. - b.
-Planting and/or Landscaping Plan - c.
-Floor Plan
+A. A fully completed application including all of the following:

+1. Existing Site Plan: lot layout including lot dimensions, structure dimensions and location, front, side, and rear setbacks.

+2. Photographs of existing buildings including structural features and materials.

+- B. Existing Conditions of Development - C. Proposed Changes

+1. Proposed Site Plan: lot layout including lot dimensions, structure dimensions and location, front, side, and rear setbacks.

+- 2. Planting and/or Landscaping Plan. - 3.
+Floor Plan.

-If deemed necessary to determine conformity with this ordinance, the Zoning Administrator and/or the Development Review Board may require:
+If deemed necessary to determine conformity with this Ordinance, the Zoning Administrator and/or the Development Review Board may require:

-- D·Survey map
+- D. Survey Map

 - E. Material Samples

-- F· Exterior Elevations
+- F. Exterior Elevations

-- 6·Architectural Details
+- G. Architectural Details

-- H-Grading and Drainage Plan
+- H. Grading and Drainage Plan

-- / Utilities Plan
+- I. Utilities Plan

-- J·In the case of historic preservation, expert materials and guidelines in support of the proposed changes, such as Historic Preservation Trust guidelines or US Government's National Park Service Preservation Briefs.
+- J. In the case of historic preservation, expert materials and guidelines in support of the proposed changes, such as Historic Preservation Trust guidelines or US Government's National Park Service Preservation Briefs.